 Carbrook Hall, Sheffield

-Reduced for Halloween!
-Carbrook Hall has been named the spookiest pub in Sheffield and with links to the Civil War, it’s not hard to see why.
+Carbrook Hall was previously named the spookiest pub in Sheffield and with links to the Civil War, it’s not hard to see why.
 Inside, there is a spectacular oak panelled room with a carved oak fireplace and moulded plaster ceiling.